Up to 60% off sofas & mattresses — limited‑time deals.

 How Should You Choose a Fit My Sofa Service?

-Start with the constraint: is the couch stuck at a doorway or turn, or does it need to relocate across town?
-If the problem is access—tight stairs, a narrow entry, or a last-turn bottleneck—choose Sofa Disassembly & Reassembly.
-If the couch must travel and the route is complicated, Couch Movers is the stronger fit.
-If you’re buying a sofa and want it placed inside quickly, Pick Up & Delivery is the cleanest path.
-For small apartments, storage runs, or “one big item plus a few extras,” Small Moves is the pragmatic option.
+Start with the constraint.
+If the couch is stuck at a doorway, stair, or last turn, choose Sofa Disassembly & Reassembly.
+If the piece has to travel and the route is complicated, Couch Movers fits better.
+If you are buying a sofa and want it delivered and placed with minimal friction, Pick Up & Delivery is the cleanest option.
+For small apartments, storage runs, or one couch plus a few extra items, Small Moves is the more practical pick.

 Limitations